-13-12.
+13-11.
 Precautions for going up and down a slope

 - When traveling on a slope, place the implement in the direction of travel and raise the bucket 8 to 12 in.
 (20 to 30 cm) above the ground. - When driving over obstacles such as foot paths, hold the implement close to the ground and drive the machine slowly. - Never turn on or traverse a slope.
-Descend to flat ground to make a course change. - If the machine is starting to slip or you feel that the machine is unstable, place the bucket on the ground and stop the machine at once. - Recognize that the machine may roll over when swinging the upper structure or operating the implement on a slope.

-Do not swing the upper structure toward the downward side of the slope with a load in the bucket.

-If swinging is unavoidable, first lay earth on the slope to maintain the machine as horizontal as possible, then swing the upper structure.

-- Do not travel on a slope of 20 degrees or more, as the machine may upset. - Go down slopes at low speed, using the travel levers and accelerator lever to control your speed. - When going down a slope, drive the machine at low engine speed and position the implement as shown in the figure at the right. - Also drive the machine with the track gauge widened by operating the track gauge change control lever to keep the machine more stable. - 2) When going up a slope, drive the machine with the implement positioned as shown in the figure at the right.
-Also drive the machine with the track gauge widened by operating the track gauge change control lever to keep the machine more stable.
+Descend to flat ground to make a course change. - If the machine is starting to slip or you feel that the machine is unstable, place the bucket on the ground and stop the machine at once. - Recognize that the machine may roll over when swinging the upperstructure or operating the implement on a slope. - Do not swing the upperstructure toward the downward side of the slope with a load in the bucket.
+If swinging is unavoidable, first lay earth on the slope to maintain the machine as horizontal as possible, then swing the upperstructure. - Do not travel on a slope of 20 degrees or more, as the machine may upset. - Go down slopes at low speed, using the travel levers and accelerator lever to control your speed.
+When going down a slope, drive the machine at low engine speed and position the implement as shown in the figure on the right. - When climbing a slope, drive the machine with the implement positioned as shown in the figure on the right.